-Thank you very much, Secretary Wolfowitz.
-Secretary Armitage?
+SEN. LUGAR: Thank you very much, Secretary Wolfowitz.

+Secretary Armitage.

-Thank you, Mr. Chairman and members.
-I'll try to respond -- rather than going through my opening statement which you kindly submitted for the record -- to the individual items that you brought up, Mr. Chairman.
+MR. ARMITAGE: Thank you, Mr. Chairman and members.
+I'll try to respond -- rather than going through my opening statement, which you've kindly submitted for the record -- to the individual items that you brought up, Mr. Chairman.
 I'll do it very briefly.

 I want to echo Paul's comments about your kind comments regarding us.
-It's been a pleasure to serve with you and in front of you, many times -- through the Philippines and other different foreign policy activities.
-And we're proud again to be here today.
+It's been a pleasure to serve with you and in front of you many times, through the Philippines and other different foreign policy activities, and we're proud again to be here today.

 You mentioned that you want to see things move to autonomy as rapidly as possible.
-Eleven of the Iraqi ministries right now are autonomous, and two more this week will become autonomous.

-So that means their ministers make all the decisions, prepare the budgets, are responsible for all the programs, et cetera.
-And the CPA folks who have been in those ministries revert to the position of senior adviser.
-And we'll atrit these away when the ministers themselves tell us that they feel that they no longer need senior advisers.

-That's a story, I think, that has been untold: 13 of the 25 ministries this week are autonomous.
+Eleven of the Iraqi ministries are autonomous and two more this week will become autonomous.
+So that means their ministers make all the decisions, prepare the budgets, are responsible for all the programs, et cetera, and the CPA folks who have been in those ministries revert to the position of senior adviser, and we will attrit these away when the ministers themselves tell us that they feel that they no longer need senior advisers.
+That's a story, I think, that has been untold -- 13 of the 25 ministries are autonomous.

 You talked about John Negroponte.
-Thank you very much -- and you other Senate colleagues -- for being so rapid in his -- both the nomination, the hearing and the confirmation.

-Now, I understand the desire to have John out in Iraq as soon as possible.
+Thank you very much and your other Senate colleagues for being so rapid in his -- both the nomination -- the hearing and the confirmation.
+Now I understand the desire to have John out in Iraq as soon as possible.
 But let me explain our reasoning.
-We want to make sure that there's a clean break between Ambassador Bremer and Ambassador Negroponte.
+We want to make sure that there is a clean break between Ambassador Bremer and Ambassador Negroponte.
 Ambassador Negroponte is not Mr. Bremer's successor.
-He is the first U.S. ambassador to a sovereign Iraq, and we're trying to make that point dramatically.
+He is the first U.S. ambassador to a sovereign Iraq.
+And we're trying to make that point dramatically.
 We also want John's expertise as we move forward to another U.N.
-Security Council resolution, which I'll get to.

-But we tried to meet you half way, sir.
+Security Council resolution which I'll get to.
+But we've tried to meet you halfway, sir.

 We chose as the DCM an ambassador from Albania who is a decorated Vietnam combat officer.
-We chose him for that reason as well as his overall leadership skills because we wanted to send him out early; he's there now.
+We chose him for that reason as well as his overall leadership skills because we wanted to send him out early and he's there now.
 He's arranging the embassy.
 He's putting together the different political shops, governance shops, et cetera, right now.

-We thought it was very helpful to have someone who, frankly, spoke the same language as our military colleagues and one who has walked the walk, as well as talking the talk.
+We thought it was very helpful to have someone who frankly spoke the same language as our military colleagues and one who has walked the walk as well as talking the talk.
 Jim Jeffrey is there now.
 He's getting the job done for us.

 You mentioned funding.
-We're going to need about \$483 million for the fourth quarter of the fiscal year, that is from July through September.
+We're going to need about \$483 million for the fourth quarter of the fiscal year; that is from July to September.
 Right now I can lay my hands on \$477 million.
-The \$6 million that I don't quite have I plan to get by charging other agencies for their building, et cetera.
-With the State Department we have these cross-servicing agreements, so that's not a particular problem.
+The \$6 million that I don't quite have I plan to get by charging other agencies for their billeting, et cetera, with the State Department.
+We have these cross-servicing agreements.
+So that's not a particular problem.

-We do estimate, as Marc Grossman told you, that it will be about a little over a \$1 billion to run an embassy for fiscal year '05.

-And this money, I'm pleased to say, will be coming forward -- requesting at the beginning of the year, in a supplemental -- an administration-wide supplemental, or at least in a State and foreign ops supplemental.
+We do estimate, as Marc Grossman told you, that it will be a little over \$1 billion to run an embassy for fiscal year '05, and this money, I'm pleased to say, will be coming forward -- requesting -- at the beginning of the year in a supplemental, an administration-wide supplemental, or at least a State and foreign ops supplemental.